 In 2020, President Emmanuel Macron’s reaction to the terror attack outside Charlie Hebdo’s old office got sharp criticism from the Islamic world, and American-Anglo media alike.
-What his words and French republic’s reaction did do is open up debate on liberal and radical secularism in western society.
-Since India’s independence in 1947, we have been grappling with idea of secularism and it’s practices.
+What his words and the French republic’s reaction did do is open up debate on liberal and radical secularism in western society.
+Since India’s independence in 1947, we have been grappling with the idea of secularism, and it’s practices.
 Whether it’s the implementation of Uniform Civil Code, demand for states based on religious lines such as Kashmir or Khalistan, or Babri Masjid demolition that took place in 1992 – what we clearly know is that the Indian state does not know how to deal with religion and secularism.

 Liberal secularism is the belief of separating religion from the political discourse.
 It believes religion is personal, and as a cultural aspect it must be accepted as an individual choice of how one wishes to follow it.
 In other words, it’s democratic and free.
 In a democracy, it is very important for individuals to retain personal freedom on how they identify themselves and if that identity is based on religion, they should have the freedom to follow it.
 What radical secularism does is the opposite – it’s undemocratic, and believes in removing religion completely from public sphere.
 To many, and even in case of France, radical secularism should not be practiced since it prevents minority from having their separate identity in multi-cultural society.